vale2015/Dissertation/README.md

 /api/auth/login

-Authenticate a user
+Authenticate a user and issue a JWT

 POST

 /api/auth/logout

-End a session
+Acknowledge logout

 GET

 /api/auth/me

-Return the authenticated user
+Validate a JWT and return the current user

 GET